 Heading to Kershaw-Ryan State Park, I thought I was in for the usual state park experience.
 I couldn't have been more delightfully surprised with what I found: a rainforest-esque setting with a friendly feral cat who apparently works the dayshift at Kershaw-Ryan.
 Yep, a spunky little run-of-the-mill cat.
 As if this wasn't surprising enough, the nameless cat, who I quickly dubbed Kershaw, went on an entire, mile-long hike with me!
 My time with the charismatic Kershaw Kitty was one of the more unique things I’ve ever encountered; he was so fun and memorable to be around, it will be difficult for me to resist adding this awesome state park to future roadtrip itineraries.

 Roadtrips can be a scavenger hunt of sorts…trying to find a cool restaurant, or a nightlife hotspot.
 The hands-down, best scavenger experience of this extravaganza goes to an unsuspecting gem at mile marker 81 on U.S. 93.
 I’m talking about trilobites, loads of them.
 On Bureau of Land Management-owned land, there is an absolute mecca of little fossilized bugs, embedded in 500-million-year-old shale.
-A totally perfect pit stop and good reason to jump out of the car for a quirky and not-so-obvious geology lesson!
+A totally perfect pit stop and good reason to jump out of the car for a not-so-obvious geology lesson!
 An overwhelming sense of determination took over; I was not leaving there without uncovering a trilobite!

 Pahranagat National Wildlife Refuge exuded such a zen-like experience; I swear, they need to hold yoga classes here on the daily.
 Something about this oasis settled my trilobite-induced delirium.
 To my complete surprise, yet again, the amount of water and wildlife in this region totally blew me away.
 Something even more remarkable: the delightful May afternoon I visited proved to be optimal wildflower season…the prickly pear above proves that.
 Although it had been a wild and crazy trek, Pahranagat knocked some sense back into me, and I was ready to take on Vegas for one last night.